Parent guide

 Common questions

 Year 7 to Year 9 is the best window.
-The early signs are usually visible before IGCSE pressure begins.
+School reports often still look fine at this stage, which is exactly why parents miss it.
+The early signs are visible if you know what to look for, long before IGCSE pressure begins.

 WhatsApp MathPert